 And only Kim can stop it.

-Kim has to find Will.
-The portal he disappeared through was destroyed and nobody knows how to build a new one.
-They have to go back to basics by experimenting with dimensions, with physics...
+Kim has to find him, but the portal is destroyed and nobody knows how to build a new one.
+They have to go back to basics by experimenting with dimensions, with physics…

 Because, somehow, Kim's special abilities are tied into the technology that created the portal.
 Mike has theories she doesn't trust.
 Tonya has ideas she doesn't understand.
-Spencer has tech she shouldn't trust him with.
+Spencer has tech that's held together with bailing wire and duct tape.
 But Kim doesn't have a choice.
 They have to get Will back.

-On the other side of the galaxy, a brand-new D-ship pilot waits anxiously for her captain to return...
+Meanwhile, on the other side of the galaxy, a brand-new D-ship pilot is waiting anxiously for her captain to return.